Abnormaliz/FirebaseNotifAppTest/README.md

-Testing how Firebase Cloud Messaging notofications work with Android.
+Testing how Firebase Cloud Messaging notifications work with Android.